 7. And last, but not least – can the State prove that the person was intoxicated AT THE TIME OF DRIVING?
 Sometimes a DWI investigation can last for hours, and many times, the evidence is collected well after the traffic stop.
 The farther away from the traffic stop, the less relevant the evidence becomes, and therefore, the harder it is for the prosecutor to prove that the suspect was intoxicated at the time he or she got pulled over.

 All these are potential areas that can give a person grounds to fight a DWI.
 Whomever you decide to hire as your lawyer, you need to make sure he or she understands all the little intricacies of DWI cases.
-DWI cases are probably the most technical cases in the criminal system, and if you hire a lawyer who doesn’t have the necessary experience, you may miss an opportunity to either dismiss your case, or use the evidence in your favor to plea negotiate with the prosecutor.
-Be aware of lawyers who promise you a dismissal.
+DWI cases are probably the most technical cases in the criminal system, and if you hire a lawyer who doesn’t have the necessary experience, you may miss an opportunity to get your case dismissed.